-Port Voice VLAN Mode Voice Stream Туре Link type of the port and processing mode Automatic Mode TAG voice stream voice ACCESS: Not supported.
+Port Voice VLAN Mode Voice Stream Туре Link type of the port and processing mode Automatic Mode TAG stream voice ACCESS: Not supported.
 TRUNK: Supported.
-The default VLAN of the port can not be voice VLAN.
+The default VLAN of the port cannot be voice VLAN.
 GENERAL: Supported.
-The default VLAN of the port can not be voice VLAN and the egress rule of the access port in the default VLAN should be TAG. voice ACCESS: Supported. stream TRUNK: Not supported.
+The default VLAN of the port cannot be voice VLAN and the egress rule of the access port in the voice VLAN should be TAG. voice ACCESS: Supported. stream TRUNK: Not supported.
 GENERAL: Supported.
-The default VLAN of the port can not be voice VLAN and the egress rule of the access port in the voice VLAN should be UNTAG.
-Manual Mode TAG voice ACCESS: Not supported. stream TRUNK: Supported.
-The default VLAN of the port should be voice VLAN.
+The default VLAN of the port should be voice VLAN and the egress rule of the access port in the voice VLAN should be UNTAG.
+Manual Mode TAG voic stream voice ACCESS: Not supported.
+TRUNK: Supported.
+The default VLAN of the port should not be voice VLAN.
 GENERAL: Supported.
-The default VLAN of the port can noe be voice VLAN and the egress rule of the access port in the default VLAN should be TAG. voice ACCESS: Supported. stream TRUNK: Not supported.
+The default VLAN of the port cannot be voice VLAN and the egress rule of the access port in the voice VLAN should be TAG.
+UNTAG voic stream voice ACCESS: Supported.
+TRUNK: Not supported.
 GENERAL: Supported.
-The default VLAN of the port can noe be voice VLAN and the egress rule of the access port in the default VLAN should be UNTAG.
+The default VLAN of the port should be voice VLAN and the egress rule of the access port in the voice VLAN should be UNTAG.